sematext/docs/docs/logs/index-events-via-elasticsearch-api.md

 }'
 ```

-This will index a simple "hello world" message to Logs Management app.
+This will index a simple "hello world" message to Logs App.
 That event
 would have the current timestamp and will go to your app
 (provided that the $YOUR\_TOKEN\_HERE variable contains your token),
 within a type named "mytype".
 The type is a logical division of events.